fomorians/forward-models/README.md

 # Forward Models Tutorial

-## TODO

-- [ ] Document notebook
-- [ ] Document code

 ## Forward Models

 This repository implements a canonical forward model.
-In model-based reinforcement learning, the role of the forward model is to stand in for an environment.
-It is often fitted from data to predict the next state, given the current state and action:
+In model-based reinforcement learning, the role of the forward model is to stand in for an environment so we can train agents against the model rather than sampling from the real environment which can be expensive and time consuming.
+The forward model is typically fitted from data to predict the next state, given the current state and action:

     f(s_t, a_t) => s_{t+1}